 Only have a little corn on hand?
 These Cheesy Corn Bites from Rachel Ray use items you might very well have on hand and just need 1/2 cup corn.

 There are all kinds of ways to make little corn fritters, but if you just have a little corn, combine it with other veggies.
 How about Zucchini & Corn Fritters from Serious Eats.

 If you just want a little corn dip for the family, you won’t need a lot of corn.
 Scale a recipe down.
-This one from Joy Love Food looks pretty mouthwatering.
+I love this one for my Roasted Sweet Corn Salsa.

 11. cornbread salad:

 Maybe you did it up and have both corn and cornbread leftover?
 Make Cornbread Salad!
 Scale the recipe up or down to make a lot or a little.